ilielucianno/office-network-infrastructure/docs/network-diagram.md

 | Company-HR | 10 | Server + Internet | HR staff, Accountant |
 | Company-Support | 20 | Internet only | Support agents |

 **WiFi Isolation:** Client Device Isolation is enabled on Company-Support WiFi.
-Laptops on this network cannot see each other.

-WiFi is provided by **Ubiquiti UniFi 6 Plus** connected to the switch (port 10, trunk with VLAN 10 and 20).
+WiFi is provided by **Ubiquiti UniFi 6 Plus** connected to the backbone switch (Port 3).

 ---